-The Viability Program has awarded almost 50 Dairy Improvement Grants since 2014.
-The full list of grantees and their project descriptions can be found here.
+The Viability Program has awarded over 60 Dairy Improvement Grants since 2014.
+Read summaries of recent grant awards here.
 Each year the Viability Program compiles a report on the impacts of these grants.
 The most recent Dairy Improvement Grant Progress Report can be found here.

 Applications submitted in advance of the following dates will be reviewed for funding: